octobiwancatnobi/squirrel-u/1_SquirrelU/4_GitHub/5_gitTools/1_GitIntelliJ/0_Summary.md

 ![](../images/vcsButtons.png){: .image}

 #### VCS Update Project Button
-A lot changes in a short time with over 50 CUBE developers, so it is important to refresh frequently from the Upstream master branch.
+A lot changes in a short time with over 50 Squirrel developers, so it is important to refresh frequently from the Upstream master branch.

 Use the **VCS Update Project** button to consume any recent changes